Assault Amphibious Vehicle: Service history

-Twenty U.S.-built LVTP-7s were used by Argentina during the 1982 invasion of the Falkland Islands with most returning to the Argentine mainland before the war ended.
+Twenty U.S.-built LVTP7s were used by Argentina during the 1982 invasion of the Falkland Islands with most returning to the Argentine mainland before the war ended.

-From 1982 to 1984, LVTP-7s were deployed with U.S. Marines as part of the multi-national peacekeeping force in Beirut, Lebanon.
+From 1982 to 1984, LVTP7s were deployed with U.S. Marines as part of the multi-national peacekeeping force in Beirut, Lebanon.
 As Marines became increasingly involved in hostilities, several vehicles sustained minor damage from shrapnel and small arms fire.

-On October 25, 1983 U.S. Marine LVTP-7s conducted a highly successful amphibious landing on the island of Grenada as part of Operation Urgent Fury.
+On October 25, 1983 U.S. Marine LVTP7s conducted a highly successful amphibious landing on the island of Grenada as part of Operation Urgent Fury.

 It was heavily used in the 1991 Gulf War and Operation Restore Hope.

-After the 2003 invasion of Iraq, AAV-7A1s were criticized for providing poor protection for the crew and passengers compared with other vehicles, such as the M2 Bradley.
+After the 2003 invasion of Iraq, AAV7A1s were criticized for providing poor protection for the crew and passengers compared with other vehicles, such as the M2 Bradley.
 Eight were disabled or destroyed during the Battle of Nasiriyah, where they faced RPG, mortar, tank and artillery fire.
 At least one vehicle was hit by fire from friendly A-10 Warthog aircraft.

 On 3 August 2005, 14 U.S. Marines and their Iraqi interpreter were killed when their AAV struck a roadside bomb in the city of Haditha in the Euphrates river valley in western Iraq.

-During the 2010 Rio de Janeiro security crisis, the Brazilian Naval Fusiliers used AAV-7A1s in support of their operations to occupy the Complexo da Penha and Complexo do Alemão favelas, where the vehicles were used to clear barricades left by the Red Command.
+During the 2010 Rio de Janeiro security crisis, the Brazilian Naval Fusiliers used AAV7A1s in support of their operations to occupy the Complexo da Penha and Complexo do Alemão favelas, where the vehicles were used to clear barricades left by the Red Command.

 Eight U.S. Marines and one U.S. Navy sailor died on 30 July 2020, when their AAV sank in the Pacific Ocean off the coast of San Clemente Island, California, during a training exercise, ahead of an upcoming deployment.
 As a result of the incident, on 15 December 2021 the U.S. Marine Corps announced that it has banned its fleet of amphibious armored personnel carriers from maritime operations except in emergencies.

-In May 2025, the U.S. Marine Corps retired the AAV-P7/A1 from active service.
+In May 2025, the U.S. Marine Corps retired the AAV7 from active service.